MileHacker Logo

 Temporary Importation Permit TIP

 Required for vehicles traveling beyond the "border zone."
-Obtain online in advance or at the border.
+Obtain online in advance or near the border.
 A deposit is required.

 Road Conditions